HL7/phd/pages/BaseObservationProfile.md

  - effective[ x ]: the time stamp and perhaps duration of the measurement,
  - device: the PHD taking the measurement,
  - derivedFrom: references to any coincident time stamp and/or source handle reference, and
- - components: contains any additional measurement descriptions (supplemental types, relative time stamps, and measurement status
+ - components: contains any additional measurement descriptions (supplemental types and relative time stamps)
+ - measurement status

 The structure definition differential is given below:
-{% include StructureDefinition-PhdDevice-diff.xhtml %}
+{% comment %}{% include StructureDefinition-PhdDevice-diff.xhtml %}{% endcomment %}

 ### PHD Profile Identifier
 The *PHD Profile Identifier* is used to prevent data duplication.
 It serves as the selection criteria in the conditional create.
 All measurements that have a timestamp earlier than the current time of connection are required to use the conditional create upload when converted to FHIR.
 If the uploader knows that the received measurement is a new measurement or the measurement is received with no time stamp, then the identifier is not needed.